All Episodes

 I really am.

-Well, I'm glad you did too.
+Well, I'm glad you did, too.

-But I'm worried about if I could say, could I say one more thing?
+If I could say, could I say one more thing?

-It doesn't make a sense.
+It doesn't make sense.

-The real racism in this country was on display, the Democrat primaries aimed from the Clintons to Obama.
+The Democrat primaries aimed from the Clintons to Obama.

-I helped Hillary Clinton.
+I helped Hillary Clinton, Operation Chaos.

 I kept her in the race.